 Active investment strategies depend on identifying such information inefficiencies, however many currently use research methods which simply cannot process the deluge of the near-real-time information now available in a systematic and efficient fashion.

 Timely processing of structured and unstructured data and understanding the complex interrelationships embedded in such information is critical for the success of any active investment strategy.
-Through AI-enabled applications, the challenge of aggregating and interpreting content from around the world can now be more effectively met to determine the potential relevance and impact of that information on a company’s intrinsic value.
+Through AI-enabled applications, the challenge of aggregating and interpreting content from around the world can now be more effectively met to help determine the potential relevance and impact of that information on a company’s intrinsic value.